 - Large boxes (around 550 mm or more in height) can be used to store large but not too heavy items like pillows, blankets, winter coats, kitchen appliances and odd shaped items.

 We recommend double ply (heavy duty) boxes for their strength and durability.

 Other Types of Cardboard Boxes

 Most household items can be placed in cardboard boxes, but some items like mirrors, paintings, holiday decorations and other fragile items just can’t.
-This is where specialty boxes come in.
 Specialty boxes are specially-made boxes in different shapes, sizes, separate lids and inserts that keep items from moving around or shifting.
 They’re perfect for fragile and valuable items, or items that are difficult to place inside a regular-shaped box.
 They might cost a bit more than traditional boxes, but are well worth their price for the security and convenience that they provide.

 Some of these types of boxes include: